dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/mockups-models.md

         * Higher fidelity mockups submitted as [figma](https://www.figma.com) links - link from your github wiki!
         * A flow diagram/site map showing how your views interconnect (can be hand drawn) or can just be Figma connection prototype.
     * Data Models
-* Submit urls to each wiki page on canvas
+* Submit urls to each wiki page on canvas and make a comment with your new team/product name if you have one